-Whiskey drinking is a hobby as old as time itself.
-Okay, maybe not that old, but for thousands of years now people have been enjoying a dram or two whenever they feel like it.
-If for some reason you haven’t already undertaken the thrilling world of whiskey drinking, then now is literally the perfect time.
-It is the “water of life” after all, so why not drink some during such trying quaran-times?
+Whiskey drinking is a hobby as old as time itself, so why not drink some during such trying quaran-times?
+For thousands of years now people have been enjoying a dram or two whenever they feel like it.
+It is the “water of life” after all.

 Related Whiskey Guides:

 That being said, if you’re a first-timer to the wonderful world of whiskey or you’ve had to sit idly by as whiskey know-it-alls at your local whiskey group or watering hole get into arguments about how the 18-year-old release of such-and-such a Scotch exhibits slightly more Sherry characteristics than the 21-year-old expression and that is what makes it a truly delicious tipple, you don’t have to worry — below, you’ll find everything you need to get started drinking whiskey.